kasparsd/contact-form-7-extras/readme.txt.md

 The plugin adds a new "Controls" tab for each Contact Form 7 form in the WordPress administration area.

+### Form Submission Storage

+*Setup the official companion plugin [Storage for Contact Form 7 plugin](https://preseto.com/go/cf7-storage?utm_source=wporg) for capturing the form submissions safely in the WordPres database.*

+Alternatively, there is also a basic integration with the [TablePress plugin](https://wordpress.org/plugins/tablepress/).
+Select the TablePress table where to store the form submissions.
+The plugin will add any missing columns for each form field, and append the form entries as rows to the table.
+Additionally, fields `cf7_time` (submission time as [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601)) and `cf7_url` (URL where the form was submitted) are stored along with the form data.

 ### Analytics Tracking

-The plugin _automatically_ triggers analytics events for the following services:
+The plugin *automatically* triggers analytics events for the following services:

 - [Google Analytics (GA4)](https://support.google.com/analytics/topic/14088998) using [Google Tag Manager](https://support.google.com/tagmanager/answer/9442095) and [Global Tag (gtag.js)](https://developers.google.com/tag-platform/gtagjs) with `ga()`, `_gaq.push()` and `dataLayer.push()` implementations,
 - [Matomo](https://matomo.org/) (formerly Piwik),